Clement-4/mongodb_deep_dive/readme.md

   - delete database

     ```
+    > use db_name //INFO: first get into the database -> then delete it
     > db.dropDatabase("test");
     ```

 - **Collection commands :**

-  - Create a collection mycollection
+  - Create a collection `mycollection`

     ```
     > db.createCollection("mycollection")